Art Shell: Playing career

-Shell was drafted in the third round by the American Football League's Oakland Raiders.
+Shell was drafted 80th overall in the third round by the American Football League's Oakland Raiders.
 Playing offensive tackle, Shell participated in 23 postseason playoff contests in the AFL and NFL, including eight AFC or AFL championship games, a loss in Super Bowl II, and victories in Super Bowls XI and XV.
 He was a four time All-Pro (two times first-team and two second-team), and was named to eight Pro Bowls.

 Art Shell's Raiders jersey is shown displayed in the Pro Football Hall of Fame.

 He played 15 seasons for the Raiders.
 He was a top special teams player his first two years, and then moved to offensive line in his third year, becoming equally adept at pass and run blocking.
 Shell played 156 straight games for the Raiders until he suffered a preseason injury in 1979, and after he recovered, Shell played another 51 straight games until he was injured again in 1982, his final season.
 Shell played next to Hall of Fame and 100th Anniversary All-Time teammate guard Gene Upshaw in three different decades.
 He was also offensive linemates with Hall of Fame and 100th Anniversary All-Time teammate Jim Otto and Hall of Fame offensive tackle Bob Brown.